Skip to main content

 The From URL is the externally accessible URL for a proxied HTTP request.

-Specifying tcp+https for the scheme enables TCP proxying support for the route.
+Specifying tcp+https or udp+https for the scheme enables TCP proxying or UDP proxying (available since v0.29) support for the route.
 You may map more than one port through the same hostname by specifying a different :port in the URL.

-The From URL must contain a scheme and hostname.
+The from URL must contain a scheme and hostname.
 It can't contain a path.
-When defining a From URL, you must use https or tcp+https.
+When defining a From URL, you must use https, tcp+https or udp+https.
 Pomerium only supports secure schemes.

 In v0.26, we've updated the route matching behavior.
 If you do not specify a port number in a route's From URL, the route will match incoming requests with any port number (or no port number).
 If you do specify a port number, that route will match only requests containing that specific port number.